kpilszak/idea-refinery/README.md

-# Idea Refinery - Spring Boot Task API
+# Idea Refinery - Tasks API

 This is a Spring Boot project that provides REST API for managing tasks.
 The project uses an in-memory store for data.